A Brief History

 Many large boulders left by the glacier were gathered by early settlers to build foundations for their homes, and "Ann Arbor's Most Famous Glacial Erratic" is the painted rock at Washtenaw Avenue by Hill Street.
 This huge chunk of Canadian limestone, deposited by glaciers in a gravel pit on Pontiac Trail, was moved to Ann Arbor by Eli Gallup in 1932 to become a memorial honoring George Washington on his 200th birthday.
 Buried in the foundation of the rock is a box containing its history and origin.
 Originally the rock was painted gray and had a copper plaque with a tribute to President Washington.
 In more recent years, the rock has become an adorned object with thousands of gallons of paint.
 A favorite subject of speculation around town is the rock's true size!

-Originally, "Annarbour", a romantic legend exists that says Ann Arbor was named for the wives of founders (1824) John Allen and Elisha Walker Rumsey (both women were called Ann) who sat in a wild grape arbor built for them by their husbands.
+Originally named "Annarbour," a romantic legend exists that says Ann Arbor was named for the wives of founders (1824) John Allen and Elisha Walker Rumsey (both women were called Ann) who sat in a wild grape arbor built for them by their husbands.
 Here, it is said, they whiled away the warm afternoons sewing and exchanging gossip.
 The two Anns undoubtedly did spend many afternoons visiting together, but these tete-a-tetes could not have been the inspiration for the naming of the village, as the name Ann Arbor was chosen and recorded five months prior to the arrival of Ann Allen.
-It is charming and probable that the Ann in Ann Arbor honors the two wives, the Arbor, however, more than likely comes from the common 19th century usage of the word "arbour" used to describe a grove of trees or shady spot, of which Ann Arbor had many.
+It is charming and probable that the Ann in Ann Arbor honors the two wives.
+The Arbor, however, more than likely comes from the common 19th century usage of the word "arbour" used to describe a grove of trees or shady spot, of which the new town had many.

 The City and the University

 Ann Arbor soon became a bustling community, but having lost its bid to become the state capital, the city fathers were very eager to have Ann Arbor become the future site of the University of Michigan.
 Offering the most appealing inducement, a 40-acre tract of land on the edge of town, they achieved their goal.
 In 1841, the University was ready to open its Ann Arbor doors to seven students served by two faculty members.
-By 1865, only a short 24 years later, the University of Michigan with 1,145 student s had the largest university enrollment of any college.
-Always an enlightened and forward looking institution, the University's Regents in 1870 (strongly opposed by the faculty and student) adopted a resolution allowing the admission of women students.
-By 1891, the University was still the largest in the nation with 2,420 students representing most of the states, territories and eleven foreign countries.
-But unfortunately, by now the student tuition had doubled since 1860 and was $20 a year for residents and $30 for "outsiders".
-Even student room and board had skyrocketed and the most reasonable prices available were $2.50 per week!
+By 1865, only a short 24 years later, the University of Michigan with 1,145 students had the largest university enrollment of any college.
+Always an enlightened and forward looking institution, the University Regents--strongly opposed by the faculty and students--adopted a resolution in 1870 allowing the admission of women students.
+By 1891, the university was still the largest in the nation with 2,420 students representing most of the states, territories and eleven foreign countries.
+Unfortunately, at this point, student tuition had doubled to a whopping $20 a year for residents and $30 for "outsiders."
+Even student room and board had skyrocketed; the most reasonable prices available were $2.50 per week!